 It shall be ensured that the energy provided to the brake system transmission during this test is provided only by the electrical storage devices.

-1.2.3.4.
-In the case of power-driven vehicles to which the coupling of a trailer is authorized and with a pneumatic control line, the supply line shall be stopped and a compressed-air reservoir of 0.5 litre capacity shall be connected directly to the coupling head of the pneumatic control line.
-Before each braking actuation, the pressure in this compressed-air reservoir shall be completely eliminated.
-After eight full* actuations, at the additional (ninth) actuation of the service braking system control, the energy level supplied to the pneumatic control line shall not fall below a level equivalent to one-half the figure obtained at the first brake actuation.

-Footnote reads: * A full actuation means the actuation of the control in accordance with Annex 4, Part B, paragraph 1.2.3.3. for a duration of 8.0 seconds or for a time T as described in that paragraph.

 1.2.3.5.
 It shall be ensured that, when carrying out the test during standstill compared to a driving situation, the energy consumed by the service braking system is not reduced below the demand specified in paragraph 1.2.3.3. by energy saving functions.

 1.2.3.6.
 The capability to achieve the prescribed secondary braking performance (at the ninth actuation of the brake control) shall be confirmed by dynamic testing in accordance with Annex 3, using only the electrical energy available from the electrical storage devices at the completion of 8 full* actuations performed in static condition (i.e. with the vehicle at standstill), in the test conditions specified in the relevant tests of paragraph 1.2.3. above.
 However, the requirement of Annex 3, paragraph 2.2.3. to simulate a failure into the braking system shall not apply.